Amélie Diéterle: Biography

 Amélie Diéterle was born in Strasbourg on 20 February 1871.
 She was the daughter of a maidservant from Munich and a young French officer, Captain Louis Laurent who was garrisoned nearby in 1870.

 Having won first prize of song and solfège at the Conservatory of Dijon, she went to Paris in 1889 where she was chosen from 40 competitors to enter the Concerts Colonne.
 She was a pupil of Alice Ducasse who had been a singer of the Opéra-Comique.
 She was spotted in 1891 by the conductor of the Théâtre des Variétés and presented to the director Eugène Bertrand who hired her.
 This began a career of nearly 35 years in the troupe of the Variety Theatre.
 She became a permanent actress who had her own rooms and reserved box.

 Newspaper Washington Times of Sunday, 6 July 1919.
 The affair of the fake Rodin statues in the United States.

-Her little voice flutée and her nose " trumpet " make her very popular and very appreciated.

 She became the protégé of art collector Paul Gallimard, who was also the owner of the Variety Theater.
 She also inspired poets Léon Dierx and Stéphane Mallarmé.

 Auguste Renoir made three portraits of her, a lithograph in gray on wove paper in 1899, exhibited at the Art Institute of Chicago Museum and a pastel in 1903, exhibited at the Museum of Fine Arts of Boston.

 The two paintings depict Amélie Diéterle wearing a white hat.
 The third portrait, made around 1910, is a pastel, currently at the Antoine-Lecuyer Museum in Saint-Quentin.

 One of the three works was loaned in 1922 by Gaston Bernheim (1870–1953) to the exhibition A Hundred Years of French Painting (1821–1921) from Ingres to Cubism, organized for the benefit of the Strasbourg Museum (hometown of the actress) at the Parisian headquarters of the Antiquarian Room (reproduced in the article by Léandre Vaillat in L'Illustration n° 4136 of 1er April 1922).

-Henri de Toulouse-Lautrec makes it appear in one of his most famous paintings dated 1896: Marcelle Lender dancing bolero in Chilperic.